 Accessible to all Visual Arts students, staff and faculty, the Visual Arts Resource Room has an art historical reference section, artist retrospective and exhibition catalogues, visual art and art history journals, how-to manuals and other valuable print texts available for loan.

 The Visual Resources Room is also home to the department's physical slide collection.
 The collection consists of over 10,000 slides taken of historical and contemporary works of art, architecture, fashion and design.
 They are intended for educational purposes only and cannot be published or used commercially.
 These slides are also accessible to students for projects and presentations.

-To access the resources available in the Visual Resources Room, contact the Visual Resources Technician, Jennifer Pride, or call 604-504-7441 local 4793.
+To access the resources available in the Visual Resources Room, contact the Visual Resources Technician, Jennifer Chew, or call 604-504-7441 local 4793.